hustxiaoc/module-unique/README.md

 ```js
 require('module-unique').init();
 ```
-here is a example code
+here is an example code
 ```
 #!/usr/bin/env node
 'use strict';